Amity University-Noida B.Tech Admissions 2026

 Afternoon Routine: Practice numerical and objective questions.
 Also, try to solve JEE Main previous years’ papers and topic-wise questions.

 Evening Routine: Do the revision of the topics that you studied in the morning.
-Create short notes or formula sheets for quick recall.
+Make short notes or important formula sheets for quick recollection.

-Regular Mock Tests: Give 1–2 hours daily on mock questions and practice the questions.
+Regular Mock Tests: Spend 1–2 hours daily on mock questions and practice the questions.
 It enhances speed and accuracy.

 Weekly Test: Go for a full-length JEE Main mock test every weekend, following exam conditions.
 Check mistakes and work on weak parts.